tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that it is the last extension and otherwise fail the handshake with an "illegal_parameter" alert.

+When the syntax of this extension is correct but the server cannot verify at least one binder because of some configuration or state changes, the server SHOULD fall back to a full 1-RTT handshake if a "key_share" extension is supplied.

 #### PSK Binder

 The PSK binder value forms a binding between a PSK and the current